gate-computer/gate/Security.md

 [Wag](https://github.com/tsavola/wag) takes a wasm32 binary and generates machine code.
 It is implemented in Go, which helps with some traditional bug classes.
+It doesn't use [unsafe](https://golang.org/pkg/unsafe/) operations or concurrency, so it's as type safe as Go can be, and there are no data races in the compiler.
 While one of its objectives is compilation speed, it has been implemented from the start with Gate's security-oriented use case in mind.
 Nevertheless, it has a large attack surface.